joemoose/psiops/_Scratch Pad.md

 **Source**: HECATONCHEIRES by Moth

-When battling a large number of relatively weak identical enemies, such as zombies, thugs, or guard drones, the GM will group the individual opponents into a single unit or swarm.
+When battling many relatively weak identical enemies, such as zombies, thugs, or guard drones, the GM will group the individual opponents into a single unit or swarm.

 HP represents how many opponents are in the swarm.
 Every four opponents add an ARMOR and DAMAGE and allow the swarm to attack one extra target.
 Extra attacks can’t be used on the same target at once.